What Is Lights Out Small Parts Machining — and How Realistic Is It?

 So, when the work environment or task is high temperature or high speed or when it involves toxic substances, robotics are a tremendous advantage.

 Challenges to Lights Out in CNC Precision Machining

 It’s all very intriguing.
-But while we are not against lights out manufacturing, we remain appropriately skeptical about its viability in the precision machine shop, where continuous unsupervised automation remains a challenge.
+But while we are not against lights out machining, we remain appropriately skeptical about its viability in the precision machine shop, where continuous unsupervised automation remains a challenge.

 For example, in our world the ability to do lights out machining depends not only on the part geometry, but also on the material being used.
 Generally, a softer material — one that won’t wear away the tool as quickly as a harder material or won’t create a lot of stringy chips that would wrap around the tool — is a better candidate for lights out tasks.